Hard-drives can contain multiple partitions which helps to organize data

 BIOS Boot Partition.
 When you have such a partition on your disk, this

 space is reserved.
-This is where the boot managers can install their
+This is where the boot managers can install

-boot code (Grub stage2), and this
+their boot code (Grub stage2),

-no risk of damaging Grub.
+with no risk of damaging Grub.

 This special partition does not have to be very big.
 You can just allocate a